Is Going More Efficient Enough?

 Peter van der Wilt is researcher at Milieu Centraal.
 He wrote this piece in a personal capacity.

-One Response to “Is Going More Efficient Enough?”
+1 reply on “Is Going More Efficient Enough?”

 It is true that greater population does not do enough for energy efficiency however we are seeing greater efforts in the commercial sector.
 Many large companies are beginning to change their energy inefficient fluorescent tube lights and large HPS and Metal Halide with LED lighting.
 In New York City US many large REITs and land trusts have already retrofitted some of their properties.
 SL Green Realty and RXR Realty are just a couple the companies taking advantage of the savings.
 If you would like to learn more visit http://www.ledlightingwholesale.com/news/14/sl-green-purchased-5000-led-tube-lights-from-tri-state-led and read the recent news stories.